hscspring/bytepiece-rs/bindings/python/README.md

 ## Performance

 The performance is a bit faster than the original implementation.
-I've tested the《鲁迅全集》which has 625890 chars.
+I've tested (on my M2 16G) the《鲁迅全集》which has 625890 chars.
 The time unit is millisecond.

 | length | jieba    | aho_py  | aho_cy | aho_rs |
 | ------ | -------- | ------- | ------ | ------ |